CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 I started with the wheels.
 They were perfect, and the spokes were stiff, so I installed tubes and tires on them (next season, I plan to go tubeless).

-When the frame arrived, I was finally able to start putting the whole thing together.
+When the frame arrived, I could finally start putting the whole thing together.
 The frame is very well made.
 The internal structure is also solid.
 The bottom bracket is round, and I did not experience issues with the press-fit hub.

 Hydraulic cable installation was easy.
 I had special magnetic tools to pull the cables through the frame, but they were not so useful because it was easy without them.
 I’ve also used a jag wire and an internal housing damper because the internal cable system with a carbon fiber frame can rattle on rough terrain.

 Of course, installing internal cables in the handlebar is a bit tricky.
-You need to measure everything perfectly, and if you cut too much, you are doomed.
+You need to measure everything perfectly.
+You are doomed if you cut it too much.
 That’s why this process requires patience and precision, and it’s always like that, no matter which brand you choose.
 As a benefit, you have a beautiful and clean-looking bike.

 Robert’s Riding Experience with R9